bdelbosc/jqpoc/README.md

 This is a proof of concept to evaluate reliable job queue using Redis.

-The "reliability" is done using Redis Lua script to create atomc primitive.
+The "reliability" is done using Redis Lua script to create atomic primitive.

 In this POC there are only producer and consumer and they only push